The Anatomy of Out-of-Sample Forecasting Accuracy

 Abstract:

-Key words: variable importance, out-of-sample performance, Shapley value, loss function, machine learning, inflation
+Key words: model interpretation, machine learning, time-series data, Shapley value, loss function, inflation

 https://doi.org/10.29338/wp2022-16

-Daniel Borup is with Aarhus University and CREATES.
+Daniel Borup is with Aarhus University.
 Philippe Goulet Coulombe is with the Université du Québec à,À Montréal.
 David E. Rapach is with the Federal Reserve Bank of Atlanta.
-Erik Christian Montes Schütte is with Aarhus University, CREATES, and DFI.
+Erik Christian Montes Schütte is with Aarhus University and DFI.
 Sander Schwenk-Nebbe is with Aarhus University.
-Please address questions regarding content to David Rapach, Research Department, Federal Reserve Bank of Atlanta, 1000 Peachtree Street NE, Atlanta, GA 30309.
+Please address questions regarding content to David E. Rapach (corresponding author), Research Department, Federal Reserve Bank of Atlanta, 1000 Peachtree Street NE, Atlanta, GA 30309.

 To receive e-mail notifications about new papers, subscribe.
 Under "Publications" select "Working Papers."